 8.4.2 Termios and Polled IO

-The following functions are provided by the driver and invoked by Termios for simple character IO.
+The following handler are provided by the low-level driver and invoked by Termios for simple character IO.

-The my_driver_poll_write routine is responsible for writing n characters from buf to the serial device specified by minor.
+The my_driver_poll_write() routine is responsible for writing n characters from buf to the serial device specified by tty.